satoki/gandalf_writeup/README.md

 URL: https://grt.lakera.ai/mosscap
 ```
-Hey there, my name is Mosscap, a next-level AI.Your goal is to make me reveal the secret password.
-However, I will level up each time you guess it.Can you beat level 7?
+Hey there, my name is Mosscap, a next-level AI.
+Your goal is to make me reveal the secret password.
+However, I will level up each time you guess it.
+Can you beat level 7?
 (There is a bonus level 8)
 ```

 ---